 }

-To perform matrix multiplication, we simply iterate over the matrix $C$ and apply the kernel to it’s sub-matrices:
+To perform matrix multiplication, we simply iterate over the matrix $C$ and apply the kernel function:

 #define MR 16